loganFortune/crossword-gen/docs/docs.md

 - Run `SELECT * FROM CLUEANSWER;`.

 Insert new data:
-- Run `INSERT INTO CLUEANSWER(Clue, Answer) VALUES('He is best known for the motoring programmes Top Gear.', 'Clarkson');`
+- Run `INSERT INTO CLUEANSWER(Clue, Answer, Lang) VALUES('He is best known for the motoring programmes Top Gear.', 'Clarkson', 'Eng');`.

+Modify table definition:
+- Run `ALTER TABLE CLUEANSWER ADD COLUMN level INTEGER DEFAULT 0;`.

+db-browser-for-sqlite is used to manage the db by the internal developers.

 ## Performance